akshaypuridevops/akshaypuridevops/README.md

 ## 🚀 About Me

-I'm a passionate **DevOps Engineer** with 4+ years of experience building scalable cloud infrastructure, automating CI/CD pipelines, and managing containerized environments.
-I simplify complex infrastructure and accelerate deployments with modern DevOps tools & best practices.
+I’m a passionate DevOps Engineer with 4+ years of experience in building scalable cloud infrastructure, automating CI/CD pipelines, and managing containerized environments.
+I simplify complex infrastructure and accelerate deployments using modern DevOps tools and best practices.

 ---